INSIDE: What is Learning Through Literature?

 The lists will continue to grow as we continue adding books and discover new ones, and we love recommendations of books to consider.
 Tell us a few of your favorites.

-In addition, we will soon offer guides in our shop to coordinate with specific books.
+In addition, look for guides in our Shop to coordinate with specific books.
 These are meant to deepen a child’s interaction with a story.
 Sometimes the best way is to read a book together and forego anything that can become busywork.
 Other times, you may want something more to encourage kids to dig in with what’s happening in the story.
-That’s the function of these guides.
+That’s the function of these guides

 FYI, they will work well in multiple learning settings: one-on-one at home or in classrooms and co-ops.